- How is CTSC unique when it comes to building in the cloud?

-- TCG provides fully-managed cloud solutions to the Stanford community.
+- CTSC provides fully-managed cloud solutions to the Stanford community.
 In effect, we're an internal managed service provider (MSP).
 We build and support systems throughout their life cycle, maintaining our relationship with our clients and their systems over the months and years.

 We don't set up cloud accounts or build servers, only to hand things over for someone else to manage and support.
 For groups interested in do-it-yourself cloud technologies, you can check out this service page.